 Parkside, Washington, DC

-and "the largest open air drug market in the East
+and "the largest open air drug market in the East Coast,"

-1980s.
-The neighborhood development, begun in the 1940s, was completed
+neighborhood development, begun in the 1940s, was completed in 1967 to

-architect and developer Albert Cassell.
+developer Albert Cassell.

 structured a complex mix of over $21 million in public and private

 financing, rebuilt a now thriving 653-unit complex at Paradise, and built

 and sold 100 new, affordable townhouses next door.

-established an on-site residential police presence following the
+established an on-site residential police presence following the Japanese

-computer lab, health care center, and day care.
+a computer lab, health care center, and day care.
 And we landscaped

 beautiful grounds with fountains and playgrounds.
 Today, children play